 Craig tells coaches and young runners that being strong, being athletic, is integral to running.
 For many runners, being strong, being athletic, is the product of cross training; time spent building upper body, core and lower body strength along with drills to improve fitness and range of motion that complement running.
 Best yet, cross training reduces the risk of overuse injuries in runners while continuing to build both aerobic and anaerobic fitness.

 Here are some very simple things coaches and parents can offer to help young runners be strong, athletic, and have fun doing it.
 None of these require a set of weights in the basement or take a great deal of time.
 The key is to make getting strong a part of running, not something extra.

 For young runners, start with alternating moderately easy runs (not jogging, but not a sprint) with doing a short exercise circuit on the school or park playground equipment.
 Include climbing, balancing, “walking" hand-over-hand on the monkey bars, and whatever else you can find that builds strength and improves agility.
 For new runners, three or four runs with three or four circuits on the playground equipment will be good exercise and great fun.

 Body weight exercises are those where the child’s body weight creates the resistance that the muscle attempts to control or work against, like push-ups.
 For kids, start with what the child can do comfortably rather than try to squeeze out as many reps as they can.
-If they do three quality push-ups, this becomes their starting point and one more becomes their goal.
-Then have them do just two push-ups, but three, four, or even five times, with running drills or maybe short sprints between each “set” of two.
-When they struggle to complete two, or lose form, move on to something else.
-Soon they will be doing four quality pushups and five will be the new goal.
+For starters, have them do just one push-up, rest a minute and do another one.
+Between these do a running drill or maybe a short sprint.
+When they can do five or six, one at a time, move up to two push-ups and start over.